Ivy-Apps/ivy-wallet/CONTRIBUTING.md

 ### Tips:

-- Make sture that you didn't break anything with your changes.
+- Make sure that you didn't break anything with your changes.
 - Use Ivy Wallet's code style.
 - Keep it simple.
 - **"Don't walk away from complexity, run!"**